remexre/particleulary-good-campfire/docs/README.md

 ## TO DO:

 The report should:
-* Demonstrate the final state of your project
 * Discuss the key algorithms and approaches you used.
 What were the computational bottlenecks to your approach?
 What would be the limiting factor to scaling up 10x or 100x bigger than what you turned in?
 * Address any of the specific questions outlined above for the project you choose
 * Summarize the feedback you got from your peers during the progress report and discussed in what ways (if any) you addressed this feedback for the final version.
-* Highlight the relationship between your work (or the methods used by the tools you employed) and the state-of-the-art both seen in the papers you saw in your related work search and discussed elsewhere in class.
 * Suggest some directions the project could be extended in the future.
 What are the limitations of your current versions and how might you get pass them if given more time?